This article was originally published in 2015 and has been completely updated in 2020.

 I can vouch for this myself.
-At one stage, I was on assignment as public affairs manager for the State operations of an international billion dollar engineering company whose head office was on the other side of the country, 4 hours flight away.
-One day, I found the CEO had arrived from head office for operational meetings with top local management.
-During one of his breaks I saw him walking the corridor, introducing himself and chatting with local staff in their offices, and to me as I walked past.
+At one stage, I was on contract assignment as public affairs manager for the State operations of an international billion dollar engineering company whose head office was on the other side of the country, 4 hours flight away.
+One day, I found the CEO had arrived from head office for project operations meetings with top local engineering management.
+During one of his breaks I saw him walking the corridor, introducing himself and chatting with local staff in their offices, and also to me as I walked past.
 No fuss, no drama.
 I was most impressed and strongly remember the experience to this day.

 Try to implement these key actions in your quest to achieve greater support for communication by top management.
 You won’t make worthwhile progress in improving internal communication overall until top managers start to give their tangible support, and so are perceived by all staff to be championing the way by good example.
 When they start to show their support, they will influence middle managers as well.

 For any communication role to succeed, we need to ensure we have wide organizational knowledge.
 Too often, we see ourselves as specialist communicators without making the effort (usually because of time pressures) to understand other departmental roles.
 We need to know enough about the administrative and operational roles so we can talk their language, and are comfortable using their professional jargon.
 Bridging the gap is vital.